Andrew is a freelance technology journalist, marketer, & dog parent.

 4. Am I ready to take financial risks and compromise company reputation?

-, companies across the USA spend almost $27 million annually on cybercrime-related issues.
+As recent stats reveal, companies across the USA spend almost $27 million annually on cybercrime-related issues.
 On a global scale, only 38% of organisations say they are 100% protected from cyberattacks, and the estimated harm of worldwide cybercrime is expected to exceed $150 million.

 Admittedly, the pentest procedure may extend time-to-market, but given the financial and reputational risks involved, the delay may be well justified.
 Ultimately, integrating pentesting into your software development lifecycle is a working proof of your dedication to protecting user data and maintaining high-security standards.